dabrahams/www.boostcon.com/content/pages/location/lodging.rst

 .. admonition::  BoostCon Rates at Aspen Meadows

-  $159 per night, plus tax at 10.6%  (single/double occupancy).
+  $159 per room per night, single or double occupancy, plus tax at 10.1%.

   :Note: A resort fee of $18 per night will be added to each night's reservation